maplibre/maplibre-gl-js/docs/README.md

 This directory contains the source for the [MapLibre GL JS docs](https://maplibre.org/maplibre-gl-js/docs/) hosted on the MapLibre site.

 Besides this README, each other `.md` file in this directory corresponds to a site page.
 Each is converted into an `.html` file by [MkDocs](https://www.mkdocs.org/).
-## Setting up Docker access

-If you're on Linux, before you can run the docs you need to give your user permission to run `docker` commands without `sudo`, as explained [here in the Docker docs](https://docs.docker.com/engine/install/linux-postinstall/).

 ## Running the Documentation Server Locally